alteryx/featuretools/contributing.md

   # view docs locally
   open build/html/index.html
   ```
-* There is also some pre-commit hooks will run before you commit.
-You can manually run this as follows:
+* Before you commit, a few lint fixing hooks will run.
+You can also manually run these.
   ```bash
   pip install pre-commit
   pre-commit install